-The temporal variation of a boundary condition can be assigned with a constant, cyclic or a time series temporal variation.
+The temporal variation describes how the boundary condition value changes in time.
+It can either use a constant value, a cyclic value or a time series.

-The 3 temporal variations are quite explanatory.
-Dependent on the boundary condition type, the units are representative units and automatically updated.
+Depending on the boundary condition type, the units are representative units and automatically updated.

-If a cyclic temporal variation is variation is to be applied, a pattern is also needed.
-The help section for 'Repetitive profiles' provides a more detailed description of the design and application patterns and profiles.
+If a cyclic temporal variation is to be applied, a pattern is also needed.
+The help section for 'Repetitive profiles' provides a more detailed description of the design and application of patterns and profiles.

 The Time-series temporal variation requires a compatible time series file for input.
 The standard time-series file format is '.DFS0'.
-The help file for the time series editor provides more detailed information on the types of time series file available, and how they are produced.
+Press the '...' button to create a new time series.
+Press F1 from the time series editor to get more detailed information on the various settings of the time series.

-For the grid distributed weights spatial extent the temporal variation input file must be of the dfs2 format, files of type "2D Grid file"
+For the Grid distributed weights' spatial extent, the input file must be a timevarying 2D grid file with dfs2 format.